 Faculty members from outside the department but internal to Stanford may serve as a reference for such candidates.
 The number of such letters should not exceed two in addition to the three external referee letters required.
 Please see the sample letter to internal referees provided by the H&S Dean's Office.
 A faculty member within the department also has the prerogative to write a letter on behalf of the candidate.
 If this option is exercised, however, he or she may not participate in departmental deliberations regarding the search and must recuse himself or herself from voting.
 Exceptions to this requirement may only be granted by the cognizant dean.

-Both scholarship and teaching are important prerequisites for faculty appointments at Stanford because the University is dedicated to outstanding achievement in both.
-The purpose of the appointment evaluation is to form, on the basis of the record to date, appraisals of the candidate's standing and potential in his or her scholarly discipline broadly defined and the candidate's quality as a teacher.
+Exccellence in both scholarship and teaching are important prerequisites for faculty appointments at Stanford because the University is dedicated to outstanding achievement in both.
+The purpose of the appointment evaluation is to appraise, on the basis of the record to date, the candidate's standing and potential in his or her scholarly discipline broadly defined and the candidate's quality or promise as a teacher.
+Decisions on initial appointment are subject to the exercise of scholarly and professional judgment and discretion by the University’s departmental faculty and academic leadership.

 In judging candidates for appointments whose work involves creative writing, dramatic or musical composition or performance, works of art, and the equivalent, special criteria must be defined and applied.
 In general, the judgment of teaching quality for these fine arts faculty can follow normal procedures applicable to all faculty.